samuelmurray/samuelmurray.github.io/index.md

 My name is **Samuel Murray** and I am a PhD student in Machine Learning at KTH Royal Institute of Technology, Stockholm, Sweden.

-My research is about probabilistic models, and how prior knowledge can be used in model design.
+My research is on probabilistic models, and on how prior knowledge can be used in model design.